linroger/FinanceCompendium/I. Foundations/Mathematics/FINM Mathematical Finance/Lecture Notes/Mathematical Finance Lecture10.md

 d Y_{t} = \mu_{t} Y_{t} d t + \sigma_{t} Y_{t} d W_{t}, \tag(7)
 $$

-where both the drift  $\mu_t$  and the volatility  $\sigma_t$  are continuous but nonrandom functions of  $t$ .
+where both the drift $\mu_t$ and the volatility $\sigma_t$ are continuous but nonrandom functions of $t$.
 Furthermore, the riskless assets US MONEYMARKET and UK MONEY MARKET for dollar and pound-sterling investors, reported in units of dollars and British pounds, respectively, have share prices $A_t$ and $B_t$ that satisfy the ordinary differential equations

 $$
 d A_{t} = r_{A} (t) A_{t} d t \quad \text{and} \tag(8)